ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-23-got-global-outsourcing-100-2015-listing.md

 The beginning of this year was marked by a great achievement for our company.
 We have entered the annual listing of the best outsourcing companies in the world “The 2015 Global Outsourcing 100” by IAOP for the first time.

-The Global Outsourcing 100 represents the annual listing of the world’s best outsourcing service providers.
+The Global Outsourcing 100 represents the annual listing of the world's best outsourcing service providers.
 The complete details on the 2015 Process and Methodology of scoring can be found [here](http://www.iaop.org/Download/Default.aspx?ID=1605).
 This is a real success, and we are proud that our continuous efforts to improve the quality of our services have been recognized on a global level.

 Sounds impossible?
 We did think so.
-But you’ll never know unless you try.
+But you'll never know unless you try.
-In this article we’ll tell which materials we have prepared and provided together with our application to GO 100 program.
+In this article we'll tell which materials we have prepared and provided together with our application to GO 100 program.

 ### How were the companies judged?